reesegreen2014/m0_fe_functions/selfEval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+I was proud that I pushed through.
+Functions definitely confused me the most, and I started getting down on myself about it.
+With researching (and having my peers help), I was able to get through it.
+I searched the web for different things, and I think that caused more confusion because there's SO much information out there that is outside of the scope of what I have learned so far.
 - In your own words, why are functions a powerful tool in our applications?
+Functions are extremely important because they can assist you with applying criteria to a large set of data.
+It allows you to create a package of instructions for a program to follow, which allows for more efficiency when working with large sets of data.